jafl/jx_application_framework/programs/README.md

 ### The binary that I downloaded doesn't work on my system.
 Does this mean that I have to obtain the source?

-If you have Mac OS X, upgrade to the latest version of <a href="http://xquartz.macosforge.org/trac/wiki/Releases">XQuartz</a> (X11 for Mac).
+If you have Mac OS X, upgrade to the latest version of [XQuartz](http://www.xquartz.org) (X11 for Mac).

 If you are missing a system library (e.g. `libucb.so` on Solaris), then search for it on your system (easiest via `find`) and add its directory to your `LD_LIBRARY_PATH` environment variable.

 Otherwise, the answer is yes.
-Please <a href="/form/contact.php">contact us</a>.
+Please [contact me](http://johnlindal.wix.com/aboutme).

 ### When I start the program, it crashes with the message "The X server does not have any PostScript fonts at all, not even Helvetica."
 How do I fix this?